intelkevinputnam/sphinx-ref-helper/README.rst

 This plugin works with Sublime Text 3.
 It searches the first open folder in any given Sublime Text 3 window for Sphinx internal doc references labels.
-It displays each one it finds (along wit the file it was found in) in the quick panel.
+It displays each one it finds (along with the file it was found in) in the quick panel.
 If you select one (either by clicking or hitting enter) it will insert the correct ``:ref:```` in the document you are editing at the current cursor location.
 Note that this plugin stands alone and does not require